drubio/software-with-llms/volume_1/chapter_1/README.md

 - **LSTM Model** (`lstm_model.py`)
 - **Transformer Model** (`transformer_model.py`)

-By default all models run on a Shakespeare corpus or can also use a nursery rhyme corpus (using the `--nursery` flag), to generate word predictions based on a given prompt.
+By default all models run on a nursery rhyme corpus or can also use a shakespeare corpus (using the `--shakespeare` flag), to generate word predictions based on a given prompt.

 ## Setup